blakeb211/article-sklearn-companions/README.md

 ### Place ingestion and feature engineering code in an ingestion script
 Hopefully obvious by now, but place your code that produces ready-to-model pandas dataframes into a script like **ingestion.py** and call it from all your notebooks and scripts.
 Good names for this function are "make_frames" and "make_cleaned".
 This way, ingestion or feature engineering code only needs to be changed in one place.
 Dependent code can simply be re-executed.

-INGESTION SCRIPT GIST
+### Conclusion
+Hopefully these tips will help you save some time or write some cleaner code for your next data science project.

 # Companion lib review
-* Feature-Engine - provides simpler tranformers, reducing boilerplate and tightening up pipelines
+* Feature-Engine - provides tranformers that can be easier to use than the Sklearn defaults, reducing boilerplate and tightening up pipelines
 * Yellowbrick - provides wrappers over estimators to make common visualizations quickly
 * XGBoost - provides an additional (and widely popular) gradient boosting implementation
 * AutoSklearn - provides AutoML functionality

 # Sources
 1. Georgetown Data Science Certificate Program
 1. Hands-on Machine Learning with R book, Boehmke and Greenwell
 1. Vectors Matrices and Least Squares book, Boyd and Vandenberghe